Public Sector Mediation: Flexing Your Mediator Muscles Through Skills and Drills

-Public Sector Mediation: Skills and Drills is a highly interactive skills-based course designed to enhance the tool kit of the public sector mediator.
-Whether mediating employment discrimination cases or other policy disputes, public sector mediators share common challenges unique to the civil service environment.
-This course focuses on skills to address high-conflict personalities and intense emotions, self-represented parties unaccustomed to distributive negotiations, advocates expecting an evaluative mediation model, and unions and enforcement agencies with outside interests.
-The workshop also addresses issues of authority and agency, as well as the impasses of inertia (the wait for a new administration or policy, budget cycle, or collective bargaining agreement).
+Mediator Skills and Drills is a highly interactive skills-based course designed to enhance the tool kit of the public or private sector mediator.
+The trainers, who are clinicians and public sector mediators, have trained thousands of mediators and believe in the educational value of improvisation, drills and repetition to hone skills.
+The trainers bring a lens of nuance and sophistication to examine the decisions we make as mediators in our interventions and their impact on the participants and process.
+This course focuses on skills to address high-conflict personalities and intense emotions, self-represented parties unaccustomed to distributive negotiations, and outside interests of representatives including unions and enforcement agencies.
+The workshop also addresses issues of authority and agency, as well as the impasses of inertia (the wait for a new administration or policy, budget cycle, or collective bargaining agreement), common in conflicts involving public entities.
+The trainers bring their extensive public sector experiences to integrate common ethical challenges and maximize outcomes in mediations.

 What you will learn: